Table of Contents[Hide][Show]

-This town just south of the Illinois-Wisconsin state line is home to Six Flags Great America amusement park and Hurricane Harbor water park.
+This town just south of the Illinois-Wisconsin state line is home to Six Flags Great America amusement park.
 This is where Chicago kids head for thrilling roller coasters and scary Halloween experiences.

 Adults, of course, are welcome to join the kids.
 But the secret Chicago moms know is this: The amusement park is across the street from Gurnee Mills, a giant shopping mall.
 So if your kids are old enough to do the amusement park on their own and you’re more into shopping than thrills, this is the day trip that works for parents as well as tweens and teens.